-The semantics are as defined in ES 202 184 [36] with the following exceptions:
+The semantics are as defined in ETSI ES 202 184 [36] with the following exceptions:

-- descriptor\tag: 0x81. - organisation id: equivalent to the organisation id as defined in TS 102 809 [3]. - application\profile: equivalent to the application profile as defined in TS 102 809 [3]. - version\major: equivalent to the version.major as defined in TS 102 809 [3]. - version\minor: equivalent to the version.minor as defined in TS 102 809 [3]. - version\micro: equivalent to the version.micro as defined in TS 102 809 [3].
+- descriptor_tag: 0x81. - organisation_id: equivalent to the organisation_id as defined in ETSI TS 102 809 [3].

+- application_profile: equivalent to the application_profile as defined in ETSI TS 102 809 [3]. - version_major: equivalent to the version.major as defined in ETSI TS 102 809 [3]. - version_minor: equivalent to the version.minor as defined in ETSI TS 102 809 [3]. - version_micro: equivalent to the version.micro as defined in ETSI TS 102 809 [3]. - group priority: priority 0 is the highest priority and increasing group priority value means decreasing actual priority.
+In the present document there is no allocation of priority values.
+The system group has no specific meaning.

-A terminal shall only cache a group if it supports the profile identified by the application\profile, version\major, version\minor and version\micro fields.
+A terminal shall only cache a group if it supports the profile identified by the application_profile, version_major, version_minor and version_micro fields.